Search and Filter Logs

 Field-value filters

-If your events have structured fields (JSON logs, or fields extracted at ingest time), filter directly on field values.
+If your events have structured fields (JSON logs, or fields extracted at ingest time), filter directly on field values in the from stage.

 Exact match